20 highlights from this year's road trip in France

 12. Best local dish – Galettes with dry cider

-I have a weakness for a really good galette/crêpe with a cup of local dry apple cider.
-Both Normandy and Brittany know their galettes (unsweetened "food crepes" with buckwheat flour) and crêpes (sweet with wheat flour).
-There's not much that beats a good galette with local cheeses and charcuterie, or a calvados flambéed crêpe with apple cider jelly and vanilla ice cream.
-Happiness on a plate!
+I have a soft spot for a truly excellent galette or crêpe paired with a glass of local dry cider.
+Both Normandy and Brittany excel at their galettes (savory buckwheat “food crepes”) and crêpes (sweet wheat flour versions).
+Few things beat a galette loaded with local cheeses and charcuterie, or a crêpe flambéed with calvados, filled with apple cider jelly and topped with vanilla ice cream.
+Pure happiness on a plate!

 13. Most beautiful accommodation – Château Golf des Sept Tours

-There is probably nowhere in the world where it is so easy to find an affordable castle hotel to spend a night or two in as in the Loire Valley.
-We stayed at Château Golf des Sept Tours, a golf castle with an 18-hole course in the middle of the Loire countryside.
-Incredible surroundings and amazingly nice rooms, but strangely we were almost alone in the hotel.
-Not against us, it's not every day that we get to feel like lords of the castle.
+There are probably few places in the world where it’s as easy to find an affordable castle hotel as in the Loire Valley.
+We stayed at Château Golf des Sept Tours, a golf castle with an XNUMX-hole course set in the heart of the Loire countryside.
+The surroundings were breathtaking, and the rooms were beautifully appointed—but oddly, we were almost the only guests.
+Not that we minded—it’s not every day you get to feel like lords of the castle!

 14. Most beautiful castle garden – Château de Villandry